todogroup/outbound-oss/Introduction.md

 Establishing decision making processes and formalizing contribution policies will lead to the next level.
 A typical step on this level is to establish an Open Source Program Office to support open source engagement and maintain open source strategy and process.

-On the leadership level, processes are mature and have to be scaled.
+On the leadership level, contribution processes are mature and have to be scaled.
 Corresponding tooling needs to be made available.
 Own projects with the goal to create new open source communities will be started.
 This will typically come with leveraging open source foundation to enable cross-company collaboration to strategically use open source to accelerate creating business value.

-The subsequent sections of this document will described how these defining elements on the maturity levels of open source adoption can be shaped in organizations.
+The subsequent sections of this document will describe how the handling of outbound OSS can be shaped in organizations so that it can contribute on the different maturity levels of open source adoption in organizations and help to increase maturity.